Canine-Approved: Best Electric Cars For Your Dog

 Today, we’re tackling a common myth: that EVs aren’t suitable for dog owners.
-To dispel this, the team at The Electric Car Scheme has shared some pictures of their dogs in electric cars, proving they can be perfect for your furry friends.
 As EVs become more popular, more new drivers are enquiring about boot space and how easy it is to get their labradoodle into the car.
 At The Electric Car Scheme, we answer these questions daily, dispelling the myth that EVs aren’t suitable for dog owners.

 You may not be surprised that the Kia Niro EV tops the UK’s list for small dogs, while the Tesla Model Y comes out on top for larger dogs.
+We have compiled the best EVs for both small and large dogs and The Electric Car Scheme team has shared some pictures of their dogs in electric cars, proving they can be perfect for your furry friends!

 EVs perfect for larger dogsIdeal EVs for smaller dogs